 1. Application Form

-- Application to Construct or Demolish
+First Party Signs: Application for a Permit to Construct or Demolish

-- Third Party Sign Permit Application
+- Third Party Signs: Third Party Sign Permit Application

 2. Technical Drawings